 : If you want to help your people, come back to the palace.
 Moses

-: The truth would break his dear old heart, and send Bithiah into exile and death.
+: The truth would break his dear old heart and send Bithiah into exile or death.
 Think of us and stop hearing the cries of your people.
 Moses

 : Their God does not hear their cry.
 Nefretiri

-: Will Rameses hear it, if he is made Pharaoh?
-No, he would grind them into the clay they mold and double their labors.
-And what about me?
+: Will Rameses hear it if he is Pharaoh?
+No. He would grind them into the clay they mold, double their labors.
+What about me?
 Think of me as his wife.
 Do you want to see me in Rameses' arms?
 Moses

 : No!
 Nefretiri

 : Then come back with me.

 : [Moses opened the door, after Bithiah knocked